The Chow $t$-structure on the $\infty$-category of motivic spectra: Introduction

-The goal of this section is to pursue the second direction using the motivic Adams spectral sequence, and to use the Chow $t$-structure to do computations over an arbitrary field $k$, so the $p$-primary computations can be achieved in a large and reasonable range.
+Our goal is to pursue the second direction using the motivic Adams spectral sequence, and to use the Chow $t$-structure to do computations over an arbitrary field $k$, so the $p$-primary computations can be achieved in a large and reasonable range.

 The computation of the $E_2$-page of the motivic Adams spectral sequence depends on understanding the motivic homology of a point and the motivic Steenrod algebra action on it.
 The mod $p$ homology of a point is computed in terms of Milnor $K$-theory by work of Voevodsky \cite{voevodsky2003motivic, voevodsky2011motivic} when the base field contains a primitive $p$-th root of unity, and has characteristic coprime to $p$.
 The motivic Steenrod algebra is computed by work of Voevodsky \cite{voevodsky2003reduced} and Hoyois--Kelly--\O stv\ae r \cite{Hoyois2017}.
 With the knowledge of the structure of the motivic Steenrod algebra, the motivic Adams $E_2$-page can be fully determined by a purely homological algebra computation.